 In 1965, Collins helped develop Delancey Park, a dynamic neighborhood landmark with greenways, a fountain and playground facilities.
 He also created a master plan for the Fairmount Park Commission, centered around a 1.25 mile park along the east bank of the Schuylkill River.
 For the next 40 years, Collins continued to work, often on a volunteer basis, to realize the vision of Schuylkill River Park.
 Additional Philadelphia projects include the Chestnut Street Park, the Philadelphia-Valley Forge Trail, Rittenhouse Square Master Plan and the revitalization of the vehicle and pedestrian experience in the Market Street corridor.

-Throughout his career, Collins was a lecturer, professor, and visiting studio critic at universities across the country.
-He Chaired the Department of Landscape Architecture and Horticulture at Temple University and later taught at the School of Architecture and Planning in New Delhi, India.
-He developed horticultural therapy programs for inmates and established community and teaching gardens for children.
-In 1993, he was made a Fellow of the American Society of Landscape Architects and in 2010 was awarded the Jot Carpenter Medal.
+Throughout his career, Collins demonstrated a commitment to educating young professionals, serving as a lecturer, professor, and visiting studio critic at the University of Pennsylvania, Penn State, Harvard, Cornell, Drexel, Virginia and Louisiana State.
+He also taught at the School of Architecture and Planning in New Delhi, India.
+He developed horticultural therapy programs to help prison inmates and established community and teaching gardens in Philadelphia for public school children.